akoskm/react-crash-course/exercises/README.md

 A Todo app, of course, but hear me out...

-You know what's cool about starting with a todo app?
+You know what's cool about starting with a Todo app?
 You already know what you'll have in the end.
 No confusing requirements, no wondering if you're doing it right - just you, turning your React knowledge into something familiar.
 Every component you create, every state update you handle, it's all going to click because, I think we as humanity can all agree on what an "Add Task" button should do.

 And the best part?